AfforditApi/slate/source/includes/Banking Meta Language Quickstart.md

 If you want to decrease the interest rate for someone who has an excellent credit score and it's more convenient than putting it in a table, the consequent would be a negative value like `-0.1`.

 ## 9 Additional Information
-For more in detail descriptions of the various language constructs, the supporting document `Banking Meta Language Specification` can be viewed.
+For more detailed descriptions of the various language constructs, the supporting document `Banking Meta Language Specification` can be viewed.
 For any other questions you can reach out to Affordit directly.